torvalds/linux/Documentation/gpu/drm-uapi.rst

   kernel uAPI patch indicating that they believe the proposed uAPI is sound and sufficiently documented and validated for userspace's consumption.

-- The userspace patches must be against the canonical upstream, not some vendor fork.
-This is to make sure that no one cheats on the review and testing requirements by doing a quick fork.
+- The userspace patches must be against the cayesnical upstream, yest some vendor fork.
+This is to make sure that yes one cheats on the review and testing requirements by doing a quick fork.

 - The kernel patch can only be merged after all the above requirements are met,